CristyEngineer/CristyEngineer/School-portfolio/ Lean Six Sigma DMAIC & DMADV/README.md

 # 📘 Lean Six Sigma Project — DMAIC & DMADV
 Process Design and Process Improvement in an IT Environment

-This repository contains the deliverables of a Lean Six Sigma project carried out within an IT service organization.
+This Lean Six Sigma project was carried out within an IT service organization.
 The project combines both DMADV (designing a new process) and DMAIC (improving an existing process), applied to a complex onboarding workflow for cloud‑based workplace environments.

 # 🎯 Project Summary
 The goal of the project was to: